The dangers synthetic media pose to your business

 Software that writes a text, creates a picture, or produces a video with people looking just like real people: all of this is possible.
 But synthetic media, as computer-made media are called, also pose risks.
 Expert Piia Varis explains the dangers of synthetic media and how to reduce the risks they pose to your business.

 Army green T-shirt, beard, serious look: The president of Ukraine, Volodymyr Zelenskiy, appears on-screen and addresses his armed forces.
 He has a striking message: "This battle is not worth dying for", he says.
 "Put down your weapons."
 This video on Facebook by Zelenskiy went viral all over the world in March 2022.
-Almost immediately came the warning: beware, the video is fake (RTL Nieuws, in Dutch).
+Almost immediately came the warning that the video was fake.
 And indeed, anyone looking closely could see that.
 This Zelenskiy’s head is too big for his body.
 And his voice also sounds strange.

 Created with software